codi0/prototypr/README.md

 1.0.1

 ## Quick Start
-- Copy all files to a directory that can execute php
+- Copy all files to a directory that can execute php 7 or above
 - Open index.php to review configuration options (config files can also be created in the "/data/config/" directory).
 - Look at the examples modules, then create your own to define your app logic